TerminalTorture/colour-wheel/README.md

 # Color Wheel - Palette Generator

 This project is a color palette generator that lets you select colors from a color wheel and generate harmonious color combinations.
+That I vibe coded

 ## Prerequisites